-If you haven’t ventured into freezer jam yet, you should.
+If you haven’t ventured into freezer jam yet, you should start with this strawberry freezer jam recipe.
 With no-cook freezer jam, you get to preserve the bounty of summer without even turning on the stove.
-Not only, is it probably the quickest and easiest way to make a batch of jam, the flavor it offers is much more representative of perfectly ripened fruit.
+Not only, is it probably the quickest and easiest way to make a batch of jam, but the flavor it offers is also much more representative of perfectly ripened fruit.

 The original recipe is published on www.mrswages.com

 1 ½ cups sugar or Splenda® No Calorie Sweetener (granular)

 1 pouch Mrs. Wages® No Cook Freezer Jam Fruit Pectin

 Place prepared fruit in a large bowl.
 Set aside.
 (If using frozen fruit, allow fruit to thaw in refrigerator before crushing.)